 In this new age, being an entrepreneur is often built exclusively off of an online personal presence, and if successful, brand extensions such as Beverley’s female fitness brand Shreddy and label TALA can grow, accompanied by fiercely loyal customers.

 [VIDEO – Rosi-clip-1-4k-1.m4v]

 But it isn’t simply about posting, replying to comments, getting brand deals or even how many followers you have.
 Personal branding matters and without aligning with the right companies that share your values, your brand dilutes in the eyes of your followers, and you lose their trust.

 This is something Rosi firmly believes.
 “It’s really important to be selective of the partners and that you choose well.
 So you don’t just accept every brand that comes to you because it might not be a good fit.
-Otherwise you can get easily lost and you become an advert, and people can see that you’re just taking any paid job in advertising, any old products, which you don’t necessarily believe in.
-And the reason that influencers are what they are and have the role that they do is because people really trust the influencers they follow and their endorsements”.
+Otherwise, you can get easily lost and you become an advert, and people can see that you’re just taking any paid job in advertising, any old products, which you don’t necessarily believe in.
+And the reason that influencers are what they are and have the role that they do is that people really trust the influencers they follow and their endorsements”.

-What makes a successful entrepreneur?
+What makes a Successful Entrepreneur?

 Rosi says it starts with an idea.

 “It doesn’t have to be completely unique, but it has to be aligned with your beliefs, and it has to be authentic to you and you really have to believe in it.
-And then the idea is great, but you have to put in the work and it’s consistency.
+And then the idea is great, but you have to put in the work and its consistency.
 You have to work on it every single day, even if it’s just a little bit and then you can get there”.